B0urg/B0urg/README.md

 ![](https://komarev.com/ghpvc/?username=B0urg&color=blue)
 ### Hi there 👋

-> I do some Java & Sql stuff(Yeah i know) and some minecraft stuff too.
-Also i'm currently learning Kotlin.
+> I do some Java & Sql stuff(Yeah I know) and some minecraft stuff too.
+Also, I'm currently learning Kotlin.

 ---